HFF-Git/LcsNodes-Book/Book-Text.md

 ## *Message Formats*
 <a id="markdown-*message-formats*" name="*message-formats*"></a>

 Before diving into the actual design of the software and hardware components, let us first outline the message data formats as they flow on the layout control bus.
 It is the foundation of the layout control system, so let's have a first brief look at all the messages defined.
-This  chapter will provide the overview on the available messages a give a shirt introduction to what they do.
+This chapter will provide the overview on the available messages a give a short introduction to what they do.
 Later chapters built on it and explain how the messages are used for designing LCS node functions.
 The layout control system messages can be grouped into several categories.

 * General management
 * Node and Port management